-Here at yourHeathrow we’re dissecting the noise debate with a look at the issues, flight paths , and what Heathrow is doing to reduce the impact of noise.
+Here at yourHeathrow we’re dissecting the noise debate with a look at the issues, under the flight path, and what Heathrow is doing to reduce the impact of noise.

 A noisy issue…